Penetration Testing Policy

 The Auth0 tenant(s) involved

-Two (2) contacts who will be available during the entire test period in case we need to contact you.
+Two contacts - phone number and email - who will be available during the entire test period in case we need to contact you.
 If we have any questions, we will make a reasonable attempt to contact you.
 If you cannot be reached, we reserve the right to take measures to protect the service, which may include shutting down or blocking your tenant and/or the source of the intrusion traffic.